-Client referrals and recommendations can go far in lending credibility and trust to your business.
+Client referrals and recommendations can be incredibly helpful when it comes to building business credibility and trust.
 Think back to the last time you made a big purchase.
 How did you choose a particular product or brand?
 While a good marketing strategy can help draw in potential clients, these prospects will likely look for customer reviews next.
 Testimonials are important because they are first-hand accounts of an experience with your business.

 Testimonials can help you build a strong brand and confirm that you truly do what you say you can do.
 Whether you’re a seasoned independent professional or have just a few projects under your belt, it’s never too late to start collecting feedback.
 Here are six creative ways to get client testimonials.

-Make it easy for clients to write a review by including a link to a form on the testimonials page of your personal website.
+Including a link to a form on the testimonials page of your personal website makes it easy for clients to write a review.
 A well-organized testimonials page that features interesting projects, detailed feedback, and links to client websites may incentivize clients to leave a review of their own.
 Your testimonial form should include a few questions specific to your services as well as a blank section where clients can write in their own feedback.

 If you speak with a client who is willing to write a testimonial, this form can also serve as a useful next step.
 Rather than having to continuously follow up with a client, direct them to the form where they can quickly and easily leave their feedback.